jupyter/nbconvert/CONTRIBUTING.md

 In order to test all the features of nbconvert you need to have `pandoc` and `TexLive` installed.

-In your environment `pip install -e .[all]` will be needed to be able to run all of the tests and to test all of the features.
+In your environment `pip install -e '.[all]'` will be needed to be able to run all of the tests and to test all of the features.

-If you only want to run some of the tests run `pip install -e .[test]`.
+If you only want to run some of the tests run `pip install -e '.[test]'`.

 # Documentation